mlswg/mls-protocol/draft-ietf-mls-protocol.md

                               confirmation_data)
 ~~~~~

-[[ OPEN ISSUE: The confirmation data and signature data should probably
-cover the same data as the one we cover with the GroupState. ]]

 HMAC {{!RFC2104}} uses the Hash algorithm for the ciphersuite in
 use.
 Sign uses the signature algorithm indicated by the signer's
 credential in the roster.

-[[ OPEN ISSUE: The Add and Remove operations create a "double-join"
-situation, where a member's leaf key is also known to another
-client.
-When a member A is double-joined to another B,
-deleting A will not remove them from the conversation, since they
-will still hold the leaf key for B.  These situations are resolved
-by updates, but since operations are asynchronous and members
-may be offline for a long time, the group will need to be able to
-maintain security in the presence of double-joins. ]]

 [[ OPEN ISSUE: It is not possible for the recipient of an handshake
 message to verify that ratchet tree information in the message is